billylam/wdio-wdiov5testrail-reporter/README.md

       useLatestRunId: (optional) true if updating latest run id instead of creating a new run,
       version: (optional) version of api under test,
-      closeTestRailRun: (optional) close test run in Test Rail (if not set to true, test run will stay open) }],
+      closeTestRailRun: (optional) close test run in Test Rail (if not set to true, test run will stay open)
+      skippedStatusId: (optional) A custom status id assigned to skipped tests.
+If not assigned, skipped tests will be marked as status 4 (Retest)
+    }],
   ],
 ```